On Absolute Equivalence and Linearization I: The Structure of a Cartan Prolongation

 \item{If $(M,I;\tau)$ is a CTS, then a prolongation by differentiation of $(M,I;\tau)$ is also a CTS.} \item{A partial prolongation may not necessarily be realized as a prolongation by differentiation of the same system.
 For example, let $M = \R^7$ and $I = \lbb \theta^1,\theta^2,\theta^3\rbb$, where $\theta^i = \ed x^i - p^i\ed t$ $(i = 1,2,3)$.
 The system

 is a partial prolongation of $(M,I;\ed t)$.
 However, it is not a prolongation by differentiation, since $\lbb J, \ed t\rbb$ is not Frobenius (in other words, $(N,J;\tau)$ is not a CTS). \item{When $m = \dim(M) -\rank(I) - 1 = 1$, a Cartan prolongation is necessarily the result of successive total prolongations.
-This case is studied in \cite{Cartan14}, where Cartan did not require the matching of independence conditions.} } \end{enumerate} }
+This case is treated in \cite{Cartan14}, where Cartan did not require the matching of independence conditions.} } \item{A composition of Cartan prolongations is also a Cartan prolongation, as the following proposition shows.}